Enabling HTTPS in FotoWeb

 Creating or installing a server certificate

-- Open the IIS Manager and click on the local computer.
-Then double-click the Server Certificates feature under IIS.
+- Open the IIS Manager and select the local computer.
+Double-click the Server Certificates feature under IIS.

-- If you have received a server certificate from a provider, click on Import in the Actions panel to the right.
+- If you have received a server certificate from a provider, select Import in the Actions panel to the right.

-To create a self-signed certificate, click on Create Self-Signed Certificate... and follow the instructions given.
+To create a self-signed certificate, select Create Self-Signed Certificate... and follow the instructions.

-IMPORTANT: We advise against using a self-signed certificate in a production environment.
+Note: We advise against using a self-signed certificate in a production environment.
 Obtain a signed certificate by a trusted provider to use TLS in a production environment.
-If you plan to use Azure AD, this requires using a secure connection and a certificate from a trusted provider - self-signed certificates will not work.
+If you plan to use Microsoft Entra ID, this requires using a secure connection and a certificate from a trusted provider - self-signed certificates will not work.

 Adding secure communications to the site